STANDARD TOUR PROGRAM #009

 Day 15 - Heath River Wildlife Center

-Day 16 - Heath River Wildlife Center/Puerto Maldonado/Lima
+Day 16 - Heath River Wildlife Center/Puerto Maldonado/Lima/Home

 Early morning departure to Puerto Maldonado.
 During the river trip back downstream, families of Capybaras are often spotted on the banks of the river.
 Weighing up to 120 pounds (55 kilograms), this giant, three-toed relative of the guinea pig is the largest rodent in the world.
 Upon arrival, reception and transfer to the airport for the flight back to Lima.
-Arrival reception and transfer to your hotel.
-Overnight at selected hotel.
+Make your evening or early next day flight back home.
+(Optional overnight lodging is available in Lima.)
 (B)

 - Airport transfers.